anhaidgroup/active_matcher/doc/installation-guides/install-linux-single-machine.md

 exit
 ```

-You can check that you have successfully installed Java by running this command.
+You can check that you have successfully installed Java by running the following command.
 If Java is installed, it should display a version number.

 ```
 java --version
 ```

-### **Step 3: Python Installation**
+### Step 3: Installing Python

 This section deals with installing Python 3.12, creating a virtual environment, installing two Python packages (setuptools and build).
 Other versions of Python, other environments, or incorrect installations of the setuptools and build packages can cause issues with ActiveMatcher installation.